pnnl/memgaze/mem-anlys/loc-anlys/README.md

 	./memgaze-analyze-loc --help

-Notes from - original Fallacy analysis - not used in MemGaze
+#Notes from Fallacy analysis - not used in MemGaze#
-### RUN with customize configruation ###
+RUN with custom configuration
-The memCAM tool provides two kinds of configurations: usability configurations (such as #page and #queue) and architecture configurations (such as cache size, cache Latency, queue policy).
+The memgaze-analyze-loc tool provides two kinds of configurations: usability configurations (such as #page and #queue) and architecture configurations (such as cache size, cache Latency, queue policy).

-To change the usablity configuration, typing the follow comment for detail or see the usability bellow.
+To change the usability configuration.

-	./memCAM --help
+	./memgaze-analyze-loc --help

-To change the architecture configuration, see model.config for detail.
+To change the architecture configuration, see memorymodeling.h, model.config for details.